-Acting quickly to establish its own identity following the Brexit decision, U.K. lawmakers are to introduce a new regulation to establish a “uniquely British” legal framework.
+Acting quickly to establish its own identity in preparation for Brexit, U.K. lawmakers are to introduce a new regulation to establish a “uniquely British” legal framework.
 The Local Government (Religious etc. Observances) Act 2016 will make principles contained in British folk aphorisms and Church of England parables legally enforceable.
 A Parliament spokesman told The Tribune:

 “Folk wisdom is the oldest expression of the British spirit; it is only fitting that at this time we build the legal tools to ensure that the whole country, without exception, abides by this Britishness”